IshanKashyap01/Theory-of-Computation/README.md

 a logical change made over file(s) that involves more than one of the above operations.
 The individual changes referring to the above tags, if need be, can added to the body.

+### Finish

+Marks the completion of the intent of a branch.
+A pull request for a topic branch must not be accepted unless one of its commits has this tag.
+A topic branch is made to add a topic.
+A branch made for any other purpose need not contain this tag to be merged.